Velocity-Discord/Velocity/README.md

 #### An upcoming Client Modification for [@discord](https://github.com/discord) enhanced by Plugins and Themes!

 # License Notice
+This Client Mod was originally based on DrDiscord version 1.0.0 as found [here](https://github.com/Dr-Discord/DrDiscord) (now unavailable, an archived version can be found [here](https://github.com/unknown81311/DrDiscord))

-The license notice is included at the top of `index.js`
+A copy of this is included at the top of `index.js`